Generalsoi/tribute/README.md

 All codes written by me, Sucess Ikhinobele

-I tried to make this site a responsive as possible, and also I'm still working on my color wizardry, would get a grasp of it soon.
+I tried to make this site as responsive as possible, and also I'm still working on my color wizardry, would get a grasp of it soon.
 I also implemented sliders in the site.